muenalan/btest/README.md

 Compact single-file bash library for testing software

 ## Description
-A single-file bash library for testing software commands.
-Tests are grouped into testblocks.
+Powerful library for testing software commands in shell environments.
+Tests and subtests are grouped into testblocks, allowing for clearer development and organization.

 ## Output
 Per default produces [TAP](https://testanything.org/) compatible output.